HoloVisi/holovisi-oe/README.md

 * Minimal hardware requirements
 * Ultra fast boot
 * Optimized builds for platforms such as ION, Intel, Fusion
+* Simple install to HDD, SSD, Compact Flash, SD card, pen drive or other
-* Simple configuration via XBMC itself
+* Simple configuration through the XBMC interface
 * Plug and Play external storage
+* File sharing out of the box
+* Chinese localization

 **Software**